 With 10 laps remaining, Gibbs continued to lead by more than eight-tenths of a second over Byron followed by Larson, Allmendinger and Sammy Smith.
 Gragson was back in sixth ahead of Berry, Creed, Mayer and Grala while Herbst, Mosack, Custer, Landon Cassill and Alfredo occupied the top 15.
 Stefan Parsons was in 16th while Clements, Brandon Jones, Lally and Chastain were scored in the top 20.

 Two laps later, the caution returned when Chastain and Alfredo spun in Turn 6 as Chastain got his No. 92 Protect Your Melon Chevrolet Camaro stuck in the gravel trap.
 Under caution, some led by Connor Mosack pitted while the rest led by Gibbs remained on the track.

 Down to the final five laps of the event, the event proceeded under green.
-At the start, Gibbs and Byron again dueled for the top spot through the first three turns.
-With both making contact and remaining side-by-side through Turn 4 and entering the Inner Loop, Gibbs made contact against Byron’s car in the Inner Loop as both spun off the course and out of winning contention.
+At the start, Gibbs and Byron again dueled for the top spot through the first three turns with Larson following in close pursuit.
+With both making contact and remaining side-by-side through Turn 4 and entering the Inner Loop, Gibbs then made contact against Byron’s car in the Inner Loop as both spun off the course and out of winning contention.
 In the midst of the spin, Larson emerged with the lead followed by Allmendinger, Sammy Smith, Grala and Gragson.